 Candidates from any PCUSA presbytery must successfully complete Greek, Hebrew, and exegesis courses in both Old and New Testaments.
 It is recommended that all PCUSA. students consult with their presbytery's Committee on Preparation for Ministry.
-Memphis Presbytery requires candidates for ordination to successfully complete courses in Reformed Theology and PCUSA polity.
+Presbytery of the Mid-South requires candidates for ordination to successfully complete courses in Reformed Theology and PCUSA polity.